barbell-math/util/generators/structDefaultInit/README.md

 1. default (string) (required): the value that the field should be initialized with.
 This value is treated as a string, meaning whatever text is in the string will be what is placed in the generated code.
 Expressions are not evaluated.
-1. setter (bool) (required): true to make a setter function for this field, false to not add one
+1. setter (bool) (optional): true to make a setter function for this field, false to not add one
+1. pointerSetter (bool) (optional): true to make a pointer setter function for this field, false to not add one.
+A pointer setter will assume that the associated field is a pointer to an underlying value and will set the pointers underlying value rather than the pointer itself.
 1. getter (bool) (required): true to make a getter function for this field, false to not add one
 1. imports (string) (optional): a space separated list of imports to include in